RcDevRIL/proto_madera_back/README.md

 ### Build & Run

-To build the application run:
+To start the installation of the application:

 * `mvn clean install -DskipTests=true`